UnknownMonke/doc/Java/General.md

 <br>

----
+## Language specifics

 ### Annotations

 Annotations can be parsed by a tool or the compiler and are available at runtime.

 - Built-in annotations :
     - `@Override` for inheritance
     - `@Deprecated`
     - `@SuppressWarnings`
     - `@FunctionalInterface`
     - `@SafeVarargs`

 - Custom annotation :
     - Interface annotated with `@Interface`.
     - No parameters.
     - Can have meta annotations attached.

 ### Class Loader

 - Loads the compiled .class files into the JVM memory.
 - Built-in classloaders :
     - Bootstrap : loads JDK internal classes.
     - Extension : loads from /extensions directory.
     - System : loads from the current classpath.
 - Access : `MyClass.class.getClassLoader();`
 - ClassLoaders delegate to their parent loader when loading a class, if not found in the range of the parent, the loader attempts to load the class itself.